OwdLabCows/futils/README.md

 - to delete files belonging to a directory
 - to convert objects to pickle or CSV files
-- to load pickle or CSV files and convert them to objects
+- to load pickle, JSON or CSV files and convert them to objects
 - to zip a directory
 - to load meta infomation in exel file and convert them to Pandas DataFrame
 - convert mp4 to WAV using FFmpeg